 7.)
 Don’t overheat!
 Here’s another tip for insulin users: Make sure to keep your insulin insulated and protected.
 It’s very easy, especially if you’re headed somewhere tropical, for your insulin to get way too hot.
 It can then lose its potency, making it difficult to dose correctly.
-So invest in an insulin cooler other protective device.
+So invest in an insulin cooler or protective device.
 Generally speaking, a single vial of insulin isn’t going to turn into seltzer water if it gets hot for a short amount of time.
 But if you’re carrying a lot of insulin with you, and your schedule is uncertain, make sure you can protect that medication.

 8.)
 Can you find a doctor?
 Now it’s worst-case scenario time.
 What would you do if you’re in a foreign country or other unfamiliar locale and need urgent medical attention?
 Do you know how you’d find a doctor?
 Do you know how you’d find a doctor with knowledge of type 1 or type 2 diabetes?
 And will that doctor be able to speak your language?